Uppalapa/PowerBI/README.md

-# PowerBI - EastWest Bank (EWBC) Stock Analysis
+# PowerBI - Stock Analysis
 With extensive experience in designing visually appealing and insightful reports, I excel at transforming complex data into clear and actionable insights.

-Here's an illustration of the trend in US stock prices and a year-over-year comparison of top companies like EastWest Bank(EWBC), Microsoft (MSFT), Apple (AAPL), Amazon(AMZN)
+Here's an illustration of the trend in US stock prices and a year-over-year comparison of top companies like  Microsoft (MSFT), Apple (AAPL), Amazon(AMZN)
 Data collection - https://finance.yahoo.com/quote/MSFT/history